 Lamp covers are made of plastic, and some have a UV protective coating.
-Do not clean or wipe lamp covers when dry.
-This can cause scratches to the surface of the lamp cover.
+Do not clean or wipe them when dry.

-Do not use any of the following items on lamp covers:
+Do not use any of the following on lamp covers:

 - Abrasive or caustic agents. - Washer fluids and other cleaning agents in higher concentrations than suggested by the manufacturer. - Solvents, alcohols, fuels, or other harsh cleaners. - Ice scrapers or other hard items. - Aftermarket appearance caps or covers while the lamps are illuminated, due to excessive heat generated.